go-swagger/go-swagger/design.md

 The goal of this code generation is to just take care of the boilerplate.
 It uses a very small runtime to accommodate the swagger workflow.
 These are just small helpers for sharing some common code.
-The server application uses plain go http do do its thing.
+The server application uses plain go http do its thing.
 All other code is generated so you can read what it does and if you think it's worth it.

 The go server api generator however won't reuse those templates but define its own set, because currently no proper go support exists in that project.
 Once I'm happy with what they generate I'll contribute them back to the swagger-codegen project.